jaakkohurtta/ParsaJS/README.md

 **myParser.getBlocks**

-Return an array of parsed items organized in blocks
+Returns an array of parsed items organized in blocks

 ### Tests
 ```